cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 	return #some value
 ```

+Essentially, you are storing an object and giving it a name just like when we did `x=4` except function objects are more complex so they need more work to define.
+Functions are objects that contain code that executes when you call them.

 Functions are used when you write code that can be re-used and you don't necessarily want to re-write the code each time you want to accomplish some task.
 Let's write a function that squares a number.

 ```python